pforret/blog.splashing/_topic/city/vienna.md

 ---
 # Vienna

-Vienna  is the national capital, largest city, and one of nine states of Austria.
-Vienna is Austria's most populous city, with about 2 million inhabitants, and its cultural, economic, and political center.
-It is the 6th-largest city by population within city limits in the European Union.

-Until the beginning of the 20th century, Vienna was the largest German-speaking city in the world, and before the splitting of the Austro-Hungarian Empire in World War I, the city had 2 million inhabitants.
+Vienna  is the capital, largest city, and one of nine states of Austria.
+Vienna is Austria's most populous city and its primate city, with about two million inhabitants,  and its cultural, economic, and political center.
+It is the 6th-largest city proper by population in the European Union and the largest of all cities  on the Danube river.
+Until the beginning of the 20th century, Vienna was the largest German-speaking city in the world,  and before the splitting of the Austro-Hungarian Empire in World War I, the city had two million  inhabitants.
-Today, it is the second-largest German-speaking city after Berlin.

 ## Unsplash photos